 In simple terms, the central nervous system comprises the brain, the optic nerve and the spinal cord.

 The CNS can be further divided into grey matter and white matter.
-Grey matter contains the neurons, dendrites, glial cells, and capillaries.
+Grey matter contains neurons, dendrites, glial cells, and capillaries.

 On the other hand, white matter contains axons and interneuron connections.